2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 - If the prefecture notices that you have already requested asylum in France under another name;

-- If you say that you entered France more than 90 days ago;
+- If you say that you entered France more than 90 days ago without providing legitimate reason for not applying for asylum within this timeframe;

 - If you are arrested and the police give you an “OQTF” – an order to leave French Territory – and you are placed in a detention facility…